 TAIC has no law enforcement or regulatory compliance responsibilities, so TAIC gathers no information for these purposes.

 The TAIC Act gives strong confidentiality protections to the information we gather.
 TAIC may only use information collected under the provisions of the TAIC Act for the inquiry process.
 It is an offence for inquiry information to be disclosed except in accordance with the Act.
 If a Commission report refers to an individual, it is by their role and not by name.

 The TAIC website has further information about TAIC’s inquiry processes: taic.org.nz/how-we-work.

-The Transport Accident Investigation Act 1990 protects from release information about the Commission’s investigations, including under the Official Information Act 1982.
+TAIC is open and transparent about its inquiry processes, policies, guidelines, and procedures, and it responds to all official information requests according to the OIA.
+It is often necessary for TAIC to withhold official information due to the provisions of Part 3 of the Transport Accident Investigation Commission Act 1990 (the TAIC Act ).
+The TAIC Act protects from release information about the Commission’s investigations, including under the Official Information Act 1982.
 See section 14R TAIC Act.
 The confidentiality of investigation information protects the strong interest in public safety that underpins the Commission’s investigations.
 When considering the release of information, TAIC also considers protection of privacy, the need to ensure continued supply of confidential information, and compliance with New Zealand’s international obligations.